jmorris0x0/terraform-provider-k8sconnect/docs/ADRs/ADR-012-terraform-fundamental-contract.md

 ## Status
 Accepted - Foundational Principle

+## Decision Made (2025-10-09)

+**k8sconnect adopts the Pragmatic Interpretation** of Terraform's contract:

+- **State shows managed fields only** (per SSA managedFields), not complete cluster object
+- **Drift detection applies to managed fields** - fields the provider is responsible for
+- **Framework limitations make strict interpretation technically infeasible** (see Framework Limitations section below)
+- **This aligns with Kubernetes SSA semantics** and industry practice

+See ADR-013 for details on why the yaml_body sensitivity approach (which would have required strict interpretation) was abandoned.

 ## Context

 Terraform providers face constant trade-offs between UX, performance, accuracy, and maintainability.
 When making these trade-offs, we need a clear, immutable principle that guides all decisions.